-- Youth experience the opportunity to try growing a new and unusual vegetable or flower each year.
-The project allows experienced 4-H gardeners to grow something fun and exciting while letting those who are newer to gardening get their feet wet in the horticulture project area with a guided project experience. - Each year seeds will be mailed to your local extension offices, as ordered by location.
-A different seed will be selected every year.
-Youth will grow seeds in their garden or pots. - Class 1 Special Garden Project Educational Exhibit: Educational exhibit based on what was learned from the project.
+- Class 1 Special Garden Project - Educational Exhibit: Educational exhibit based on what was learned from the project.
 Present information on a poster 14"x22" either vertical or horizontal arrangement or in a clear plastic report cover.
-The 4-H member's name, age and county must be on the back of the poster or report cover. - Class 2 Special Gardening Project Fresh Cut Flowers, Herbs or Harvested Vegetables The current years' Special Gardening Project fresh cut flowers, herbs or harvested vegetables should be entered in this class. - Refer to classes 1-44 for quantity to exhibit if Special Gardening Project is a fresh cut flower [Score sheet SF106] - Refer to classes 201-252 for quantity to exhibit if Special Gardening Project is a vegetable - Flowers and herbs must be cut, not potted.
+The 4-H member's name, age and county must be on the back of the poster or report cover. - [Scoresheet SF109] Special Gardening Project Fresh Cut Flowers, Herbs or Class 2 Harvested Vegetables - The current years' Special Gardening Project fresh cut flowers, herbs or harvested vegetables should be entered in this class. - Refer to classes 1-44 for quantity to exhibit if Special Gardening Project is a fresh cut flower [Score sheet SF1061 - Refer to classes 201-252 for quantity to exhibit if Special Gardening Project is a vegetable - Flowers and herbs must be cut, not potted.
+[VEGETABLE Scoresheet SF108]